nycdotnet/FromZeroToPullRequestWindows/FromZeroToPullRequestWindows.md

-### Do this part every time you want to merge in other users' changes
+### Do this part every time you want to pull in other users' changes

-Run this command to fetch the latest changes from all branches of the "upstream"
-remote:

-`git fetch upstream`

-You can then run this next command to actually merge those changes from the "master" branch of the "upstream" remote (which is the official project repo's master branch) into the *currently selected branch* (name in square brackets) of your local repo:
+The Git `pull` command will fetch commits from a local branch or remote tracking branch and immediately merge them into the current branch.
+If you have the branch you were working on selected and have established the remote tracking branch called "upstream", then this command will fetch the latest changes on the project's master branch from GitHub and immediately merge them in to your *currently selected branch* (name in square brackets) of your local repo:

-`git merge upstream/master`
+`git pull upstream master`

 Once you've merged the changes, switch back to GitHub for Windows.
 You should see that your local repo is now one or more commits ahead of your fork on GitHub.
-This may seem strange, but it is correct because you fetched and then merged the changes from the "upstream" remote (pointing to the official GitHub project repo) to your *local* repository - your fork of the project on GitHub hasn't been touched yet.
+This may seem strange, but it is correct because you pulled the changes from the "upstream" remote (pointing to the official GitHub project repo) to your *local* repository - the fork of the project on GitHub hasn't been updated yet.

 If you click the sync button now, the merged changes in your local repo will be copied up to your forked repo on GitHub and they will then be in sync.
 If you